anodyne/docs/guide-ranks.md

 Select the appropriate **rank class**, and then scroll until you find the Rank you wish to edit.
 The Rank name and image are readily available, and more options are accessible via the `More` button.
 You can edit as many ranks as you need in the selected Class at a time, but you will lose your changes if you select a different Class.
 Be sure to hit the **Update** button at the bottom of the page before navigating to a new class.

-## Remove a Rank's name and/or abbreviation
+## Remove a rank's name and/or abbreviation

 If you are operating a game that does not wish to use ranks, or would have rank-less characters mixed in with characters with ranks, you may want to have a blank rank for that character.